 Conyers Park II Acquisition Corp. is a newly organized blank check company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses, which we refer to throughout this prospectus as our initial business combination.
 We have not identified any business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
 We intend to focus our search for a target business in the consumer sector.

 This is an initial public offering of our securities.
-Each unit has an offering price of \$10.00 and consists of one share of our Class A common stock and one-fourth of one warrant, Each whole warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share, subject to adjustment as described in this prospectus, and only whole warrants are exercisable.
-The warrants will become exercisable on the later of 30 days after the completion of our initial business combination, as described in this prospectus.
-No fractional warrants will be used upon separation or liquidation, as described in this prospectus.
-No fractional warrants will be used upon separation or the units and only whole warrants as a 45-day option to purchase up to an additional 6,000,000 units to cover over-
+Each unit has an offering price of \$10.00 and consists of one share of our Class A common stock and one-fourth of one warrant.
+Each whole warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share, subject to adjustment as described in this prospectus, and only whole warrants are exercisable.
+The warrants will become exercisable on the later of 30 days after the completion of our initial business combination or twelve months from the closing of this offering, and will expire five years after the completion of our initial business combination or earlier upon redemption or liquidation, as described in this prospectus.
+No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
+We have also granted the underwriters a 45-day option to purchase up to an additional 6,000,000 units to cover over-allottnents if any

 We will provide our stockholders with the opportunity to redeem all or a portion of their shares of our Class A common stock upon the completion of our initial business combination at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account described below as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our franchise and income taxes as well as a set amount for working capital purposes, divided by the number of then outstanding shares of Class A common stock that were sold as part of the units in this offering, which we refer to collectively as our public shares throughout this prospectus, subject to the limitations described herein.
-If we are unable to complete our business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares at a per-share price, payable in cash, equal to the aggregate amount for our working capital purposes. (less up to \$100,000 of interest to pay dissolution expenses), divided by the number of then outstanding public shares, subject to applicable law and as further described herein.
+If we are unable to complete our business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account including interest earned on the funds held in the trust account increase the payable are armed on the funds held in the trust account including interest earned on the funds held from the previously released to us to pay a set amount for our working capital requirements as well as our franchise and income taxes (less up to \$100,000 of interest to pay dissolution expenses), divided by the number of then outstanding public shares, subject to applicable law and as further described herein.